Frequently Asked Questions

 with a stimulating and engaging experience.

 Are these internships paid?

 We do not offer paid internships abroad—that's both a tricky consideration due to visa regulations, and compensation often times justifies less qualified work that's unrelated to your studies.
 The most common types of paid placements you can find for a short duration overseas are relatively unskilled.
 Instead, we offer exceptional, practical, and academically related

 internships so you can more easily land your dream job at home or abroad after successful completion of your internship.

 What is my next step?

-After reviewing the international internship information on the study abroad website, make an appointment with the study abroad coordinator at SUNY Cobleskill to discuss your options.
+After reviewing the international internship information on the study abroad website, make an appointment with Andrew Lucas in International Education at SUNY Cobleskill to discuss your options.
 You should verify that you are eligible for an internship with your academic and internship advisors prior to this meeting.
 It’s a good idea to begin considering your options at least six months before you intend to intern abroad, and for capstone internships this means during your junior year.
 You can review the application timeline here.
 If you are having trouble figuring out which internship location is right for you, you can also contact firstname.lastname@example.org for additional advice on various CISabroad internship destinations.